 Having completed my PhD in applied physics I wrote a bunch of job applications, one of them being a bit eccentric: I applied at the Austrian national public service broadcaster.
-(Adding a factoid: According to Wikipedia Austria was the last country in continental Europe after Albania to allow nationwide private television broadcasting).
+(According to Wikipedia Austria was the last country in continental Europe after Albania to allow nationwide private television broadcasting).

 If I would have been required to add a social-media-style tagline in these dark ages of letters on paper and snail mail I probably would have tagged myself as combining anything, in particular experimental and theoretical physics and, above all, communicating science to different audiences.
 If memory serves I used the latter argument in my pitch to the broadcaster.

 I do remember the last sentence of that pivotal application letter:

 I could also imagine working in front of a camera.

 Yes, I really did write that – based on a ‘media exposure’ of having appeared on local TV for some seconds.

 This story was open-ended: I did not receive a reply until three months later, and at that time I was already employed as a materials scientist in R&D.

 In case job-seeking graduate students are reading this: It was imperative that I added some more substantial arguments to my letters, that is: hands-on experience – maintaining UV excimer lasers, knowing how to handle liquid helium, decoding the output of X-ray diffractometers, explaining accounting errors to auditors of research grant managing agencies.
 Don’t rely on the analytical skills pitch for heaven’s sake.